 She's flat as a board.

-Sofi has kleptomaniac, pyromaniac, voyeuristic and sociopathic tendencies sometimes bordering on the psychopathic.
+To summarize, Sofi has kleptomaniac, pyromaniac and sociopathic tendencies sometimes bordering on the psychopathic.
 She would likely be diagnosed with some form of “Antisocial personality disorder” and would greatly benefit from a lot more help than she wants or will likely ever accept.